EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 Fun fact: some JDM cars don’t even have an EGR valve — the Honda S2000 for instance!
 It’s likely the only Honda engine that doesn’t use one of these.

-Now that you know what exhaust gas recirculation is, why it’s important, and what happens when your EGR valve malfunctions, you’ll be able to diagnose this problem as soon as it arises.
+Now that you know what the exhaust gas recirculation valve does, why it’s important, and what happens when it malfunctions, you’ll be able to diagnose this problem as soon as it arises.

 The idea is to periodically clean your EGR valve so that it doesn’t get to a point where it stops working.
 We suggest stocking up on EGR valve cleaners, however, carb, brake, or mass airflow sensor cleaners will also do the job.